mdkrasnow/hegels-agents/documentation/implementation-plan.md

+The goal of Hegel's agents is to move from Generative AI (predicting the next word) to Reasoning AI (verifying the truth).
+It assumes that truth is not a static retrieval, but a process of negotiation and verification between multiple intelligent actors.

 Here's a concrete, research-grade implementation plan that uses **progressive enhancement architecture**:

 * Uses **Gemini via the Google GenAI SDK (Python)**